 Who is the Red Paper Clip and Why Should He Inspire me on a Sunday?

-Kyle McDonald is the “red paper clip guy” and he traded a red paper clip (worth basically nothing) for a house (worth quite a lot).
+Kyle MacDonald is the “red paper clip guy” and he traded a red paper clip (worth basically nothing) for a house (worth quite a lot).
 The story was pretty big in Canada back in 2006.
 I found out about it through my PR boss Jonathan Hopkins who shared the story in the office one day.

 What do you mean he traded a Red Paper Clip for a House?